Updated: Jun 1

 In this blog, I want to start by thinking about identity in general and then explaining Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).
 I will show you how you can issue your own DIDs and VCs using the new Microsoft service in future blogs.
 This series' final blog will look at how DIDs can be anchored in decentralized transaction ledgers using ION and the Bitcoin blockchain.

-The four initial blogs will be:
+The five initial blogs will be:

-Introduction to the future of identity - DIDs & VCs
+Introduction to the future of identity - DIDs & VCs (This one)

 DIDs and Decentralized Transaction Ledgers